Apprehension to prevent serious and imminent harm

 Transport of a person to a designated mental health service

-Section 352 of the MHA 2014 permits the authorised psychiatrist to arrange for a person to be apprehended and taken to a designated mental health service if that person is subject to an inpatient assessment order, ITTO, ITO or inpatient An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. assessment order, and is absent without leave.
+Section 352 of the MHA 2014 permits the authorised psychiatrist to arrange for a person to be apprehended and taken to a designated mental health service if that person is subject to an inpatient assessment order, ITTO, ITO or inpatient court assessment order, or is a security or forensic patient, and is absent without leave.

 Under section 353 of the MHA 2014, where a person is to be taken to or from a designated mental health service (e.g. if they are absent without leave, or their order has been varied to an inpatient order and they need to be taken to hospital) an authorised person is permitted to enter any premises where they are satisfied on reasonable grounds that the person may be found.
 They may use reasonable force after first announcing their authority to enter and the basis for that authority, and giving any person at the premises an opportunity to permit the entry.